pothos-dev/karma/README.md

 - No actions (or action creators, or action type constants)
 - No reducers
 - No immutable state updates, instead we can mutate state directly (thanks to [immer](https://github.com/immerjs/immer))

+### Pros & Cons

+- **Pro:** It's dead simple.
+The API surface is minimal, it's just `get`, `subscribe`, `update`
+- **Pro:** No need to think about how to apply updates to deeply nested state in an immutable way
+- **Pro:** To implement a state update, you only need to write code in one place (with Redux, code for a new action is usually split up in 2 or 3 different places)
+- **Con:** Since the library does not enforce a specific structure, code can get messy in larger projects, unless you are disciplined enough to create your own structure
+- **Con:** No named actions make it hard to debug and monitor where state updates are coming from

 ### Should you use it?